-Long considered the King of New Jersey Diners – no small status in America’s most diner-rich state – Tick Tock renovated several years ago and assumed a stylish silver disco-moderne look.
-Thankfully, they kept the outdoor clock and the house motto -- EAT HEAVY -- and the menu still has more listings than the New York Stock Exchange, featuring everything anyone would ever want to eat, from pretty much all over the world.
+Long considered the King of New Jersey Diners – no small status in America’s most diner-rich state – Tick Tock renovated a few decades ago and assumed the familiar stylish silver disco-moderne look.
+Thankfully, it kept its outdoor clock captioned with the house motto -- EAT HEAVY -- and the menu still has more listings than the New York Stock Exchange.
+Here you will find nearly everything you would ever want to eat, from pretty much all over the world.

 It is possible to accompany supper with a well-made New York egg cream, which we find an excellent strategy if you're craving something sweet; for although cakes and pastries are baked on the premises and are spectacular to look at, all of them at least double-size, they are, for us, too gooey, too sweet, too show-offy.

 "You can EAT HEAVY round-the-clock at the Tick Tock."